TousAntiCovid/clea-server/clea-venue-consumer/README.md

 - venueCategory1: used to determine the number of exposure period (slots) to consider, used for statistics
 - venueCategory2: used to determine the number of exposure period (slots) to consider, used for statistics

-The LocationSpecificPart class combine both structures
+The LocationSpecificPart class combines both structures

 ### Verifications

 For each record read from the kafka queue, the visit will be decrypted using the configured secret key and the following verifications will be applied:

-- if there's an error while decrypting a specific visit, it will be rejected.
+- if there an error happens while decrypting a specific visit, it will be rejected.
 - if
   the [drift check]("https://hal.inria.fr/hal-03146022v3/document#processing-of-a-user-location-record-by-the-backend-server")
   fails, it will be rejected.
-- if the temporary public if of the location, is different from the one calculated from the location specific part, it will be rejected (see [hasValidTemporaryLocationPublicId]("src/main/java/fr/gouv/clea/consumer/service/impl/DecodedVisitService.java)).
+- if the public location temporary id is different from the one calculated from the location specific part, it will be rejected (see [hasValidTemporaryLocationPublicId]("src/main/java/fr/gouv/clea/consumer/service/impl/DecodedVisitService.java)).

 ### Exposition slots calculation